 6. Instruct a conveyancer and work through the legal process

 You’ll need to instruct a solicitor around the same time as submitting your application.
-Sometimes estate agents can help you with the process and advise when to do each part of the process.
+Sometimes estate agents can help you with the process and advise when to do each part.

-If you need any more tips or information on buying a home, read our FAQs below or head to The Hive for more helpful articles around mortgages, home-buying and saving.
-Remember, Beehive helps you afford the things that matter.
+If you need any more tips or information on buying a home, read our FAQs below or head to our blog for more helpful articles around mortgages, home-buying and saving.
+Remember, Beehive helps you save for the things that matter.
 To-do list: ticked.